openssl/tools/HOWTO-make-a-release.md

     git push <repository> <tagname>

+## Updating the release data

+Push the newsflash changes to the release data repo.
+When you do this, the website will get updated and a script to flush the Akamai CDN cache will be run.
+You can look at things on www-origin.openssl.org; the CDN-hosted www.openssl.org should only be a few minutes delayed.

 ## Updating the website

+**This is for security advisory updates only**

 Push the website changes you made earlier to the OpenSSL website repo.
 When you do this, the website will get updated and a script to flush the Akamai